Superformula/mobile-test/QR-generator-test.md

 1. Build a simple API server that provides an endpoint which generates a random seed used to create QR code. (if you cannot build an API server, we can supply a lambda to do this for you)
 2. Build a simple App that can call the seed endpoint and generate a QR code based on the seed.
+3. Build a "Scan" feature that can demonstrate how it works (see the mock) and how it could be validated with another endpoint.
 3. Be sure the app will use the below UI and will have a navigation patterb present.
+4. Write clear **documentation** on how it's designed and how to execute the code.
+5. Provide proper unit tests.
+6. Write concise and clear commit messages.

 ### UI